Sun Wei (gymnast)

-Sun Wei (孙炜; born 12 August 1995, in Nantong, Jiangsu) is a Chinese artistic gymnast.
+Sun Wei (孙炜; born 12 August 1995) is a Chinese artistic gymnast.
 He is a 2018 world champion in the team competition and a member of the 2020 Olympic team.

 Personal life

 Sun was born 12 August 1995 in Nantong, China.
 He started gymnastics at age three; he was a weak child, and his parents wanted his strength to improve.

 He studied at the Nanjing Sport Institute.

 Career

 2017

 In May 2017, Sun competed at the Asian Championships in Bangkok, Thailand, where his team won gold.

 2018

 In August, Sun competed at the Asian Games in Indonesia, where his team won first.
 Sun placed second on high bar and third on pommel horse.

 In October, he was part of the Chinese team at the 2018 World Artistic Gymnastics Championships in Doha, Qatar, and helped his country to gold medal in the team event.
 He also qualified for the all-around final where he placed fourth.